Votice: Sights

 The Monastery of Saint Francis of Assisi was founded in 1627 by the then-owner of Votice, Sezima of Vrtba.
 The Church of St. Francis of Assisi was built next to the monastery in 1629–1631.
 In the second half of the 18th century, the dilapidated monastery was reconstructed into its current appearance.
-Today it offers sightseeing tours.
+Today it offers guided tours.
 One wing of the building houses a museum with several expositions.

 The Church of Saint Wenceslaus dates from the 14th century.
 It was rebuilt in 1731.
 The massive tower of the church is open to the public as a lookout tower.

 The two castles are among the landmarks of the town.
 The Old Castle is a late Renaissance building that replaced the local fortress.
 It is abandoned, unused and gradually decaying.
 The New Castle was built in the 18th century.
 Today it is privately owned and inaccessible to the public.